sabre-io/sabre.io/source/dav/building-a-carddav-client.md

         <d:href>/addressbooks/johndoe/contacts/acme-12345.vcf</d:href>
     </card:addressbook-multiget>

-This request will simply return a multi-status again with the calendar-data and etag.
+This request will simply return a multi-status again with the addressbook-data and etag.

 ### A small note about writing code for this.